saracor/SplashFishBot/README.md

-# Splash splash v1.0 - A WoW Classic Fishing Bot
+# Splash v1.0 - A WoW Classic Fishing Bot

 *A simple Python script for fishing automation.*